TheScottMoore/TheScottMoore.github.io/databases.md

 ## Performance Enhancement
+This enhancement was primarily about converting a non-schema database into a schema database.
+The benefits of this are that it ensures complete and uniform data, simplifying maintainability and query optimization.
+Another thing to note is that the SQLite database significantly reduces the number of dependencies compared to MongoDB which simplifies portability and reduces complexity as well as eliminates the need for external servers so that local deployments are much simpler.
+Admittedly, this enhancement would not be ideal for an application that aims to optimize for cloud-based and distributed systems, in which the original MongoDB database structure would actually be the better choice.

 ## Source Code Repository
 The full source code, including the original implementation and the enhanced version with indexing and binary search optimizations, can be viewed here: